Irreligion in New Zealand: Demographics

 Statistics New Zealand gathers information on religious affiliation in the five-yearly census.
 Completing a census form is compulsory by law for every person in New Zealand on census night but respondents are able to object to answering the question of religious affiliation, and around 6% do object.
 The trend shows an increasing proportion of residents in New Zealand declaring no religious affiliation.
 In the 1991 census, 20.2% were in this category.
 The proportion more than doubled in two decades, reaching 41.9% in the 2013 census, and increased again to 48.2% in the 2018 census, when for the first time a plurality of New Zealanders claimed "no religion".
+This became a 51.6% majority in the 2023 census.

 There is significant debate among sociologists about the interpretation of this trend in census data.
 The increase in those indicating 'no religion' is often cited in support of the secularisation thesis.
 An alternative theory is that the data indicates a decline in institutional religious affiliation rather than simply a decrease in spiritual belief.
-A 1985 survey showed that around one-quarter of those answering 'no religion' may believe in a god and that, conversely, between 7 percent and 36 percent of Christians (depending on their denomination) did not believe in the existence of deities.
+A 1985 survey showed that around one-quarter of those answering 'no religion' may believe in a god and that, conversely, between 7% and 36% of Christians (depending on their denomination) did not believe in the existence of deities.

 The International Social Survey Programme was conducted in New Zealand by Massey University in 2008.
 It received mail-responses from around one thousand New Zealanders above the age of 18, surveying issues of religious belief and practice.
 The results of this survey indicated that 72% of the population believed in a god or a higher power, 15% were agnostic, and 13% were atheist (with a 3% margin of error).

 According to a report by the American Physical Society, religion may die out in New Zealand and eight other Western world countries.

-As of the 2018 census, those who did not affiliate with a religion outnumbered those with a religion for the first time.